 Brasil: Day 7 (Part 2)

 I lost track of time (how could I not with those surroundings?) and had to quickly rush back to my cabin to get changed for my next tour.
 We were scheduled to visit a local community that wanted to perform some tribal dances for us.
 I am skeptical of tours like this, because I feel that these indigenous people are paraded around in front of tourists for money.
-However, Alberto assured me that this community took great pride in sharing their customs.
-It was about a 20 minute boat ride to the village.
+However, Alberto assured me that this community took great pride in sharing their customs and preferred this lifestyle.
+It was about a twenty minute boat ride to the village.
 Even though I have seen numerous indigenous villages throughout my travels, I have never seen one as uncultivated as this.
 Basically the only thing the village had was huts for shelter.
 I had more in my little suitcase back in my cabin than these people would have in their entire lives.
-And to be honest with you I was almost jealous.
-I tend to feel overwhelmed at times with all of my belongings and would love to simply my life.
+And to be honest with you, I was almost jealous.
+I tend to feel overwhelmed at times with all of my belongings and would love to simplify my life.

 The chief of the community had all of us sit around in a circle.
 He then introduced his village and then explained the meaning behind their dances.

-Of course mid-way through *I* was picked to join in the dancing.
-I really did not want to participate, as I was super embarrassed, however I did not want to be rude either.
+Of course, mid-way through I was picked to join in the dancing.
+I really did not want to participate, as I was incredibly embarrassed, however I did not want to be rude either.

 Once the dancing concluded, I took some time to walk around the village and photograph it and its people in a more natural state.